AM4517UMOR4NG/Plagiarism-Checker/README.md

 ## License

 Educational and professional use permitted.
-Contact the maintainers for commercial licensing inquiries.